Great Flood of 1881

-The Great Flood of 1881 refers to flooding events along the Missouri River during the spring of 1881.
-The flood began around Pierre, South Dakota and struck areas down river in Yankton, South Dakota, Omaha, Nebraska, Council Bluffs, Iowa, Nebraska City, Nebraska, Kansas City, Missouri and farther south between April 1, 1881 and April 27, 1881.
-The events provided the first detailed reporting of Missouri River flooding, and caused millions of dollars in damage.
+The Great Flood of 1881 was along the Missouri River between April 1, 1881, and April 27, 1881.
+The flood began around Pierre, South Dakota and struck areas down river in Yankton, South Dakota, Omaha, Nebraska, Council Bluffs, Iowa, Nebraska City, Nebraska, Kansas City, Missouri, and farther south.
+This was the first detailed reporting of Missouri River flooding, and caused millions of dollars in damage.

-Events
+History

-Snowfall in the winter of 1880-81 was unusually heavy and throughout March 1881 temperatures remained extraordinarily cold.
-Then during the last week in March the temperature climbed.
+Snowfall in the winter of 1880-1881 was unusually heavy, and March 1881 remained extraordinarily cold until its last week.
 Melting snow in the Dakotas, north of Nebraska, poured water into the Missouri River.

-John Hilger, an early resident of Pierre, South Dakota described the flood, saying, “When the snow started to disappear, it left in a hurry.
+John Hilger, an early resident of Pierre, South Dakota said, "When the snow started to disappear, it left in a hurry.
 The river rose very rapidly, the ice gorged a short distance below town, turning the water into the bottoms and flooded the town with from four to six feet of water.
 Those who were not so fortunate as to possess two story houses were obliged to retreat to higher ground.
-My dugout was filled with women and children and I was obliged to seek quarters elsewhere because of the lack of room.”
+My dugout was filled with women and children and I was obliged to seek quarters elsewhere because of the lack of room."